harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-deployment-faqs.md

 ### Troubleshoot 401 Not Authorized issue with Helm connector

-First, ensure the credentials that you have passed to the Helm HTTP or OCI Connector are still valid.
+First, ensure the credentials that you have passed to the Helm HTTP or OCI connector are still valid.

 You can also `exec` into your Harness Delegate and run the `helm repo add` command on the delegate to manually fetch the repo to see if the delegate can pull it.